 There aren’t as many customizable settings as with Private Internet Access, but ExpressVPN does offer all key privacy features, including a VPN kill switch on all platforms as well as IPv6 and WebRTC leak blocking.

-A Great VPN for Anonymous Streaming & Unblocking Geo-Restricted Videos
+Great for Streaming Geo-Restricted Content

 Being no-logs isn’t ExpressVPN’s only benefit: it’s also extremely fast and one of the most reliable VPNs for anonymous streaming.